gbagan/purescript-linalg/README.md

 ### Example

-to solve the following linear system in Q
+to solve the following linear system in $\mathbb{Q}
 - x + 2y = 7
 - 3y + 4z = 8
 - 5z + 6t = 9

+This is equivalent to solve

 You can write something like this